ginstrom/paladin-novel/manuscript/chapter-04.md

 Gond nodded once, then turned toward the forest trail.
 Behind him, a young voice called softly, "Thank you."

 The simple words hit him like a physical blow.
-He straightened his shoulders and lengthened his stride toward Darach, carrying the weight of their trust like armor against whatever waited ahead.
+He straightened his shoulders and lengthened his stride toward Blackwater, carrying the weight of their trust like armor against whatever waited ahead.